How to apply to the Bachelor of Science in Nursing program

 - Interview with Admission and Progression Committee (Minimum GPA of 2.85 in prerequisite courses needed for interview)

-- After acceptance, students will need to complete a CPR Healthcare Provider Course, which includes Adult, Child and Infant CPR and Foreign Body Airway Obstruction, before starting the program.
+- After acceptance, students will need to complete a Health Physical, CPR Healthcare Provider Course, which includes Adult, Child and Infant CPR and Foreign Body Airway Obstruction, before starting the program.

 - The CPR course must be received in the year of admission to the program.
 Online courses will not be accepted